In closing, Wizards are a little lacking in loss at Cleveland

 Not all back-to-backs are created equal.
 The Wizards finished a grueling, double-overtime loss to the Spurs with 310 points scored between the two teams.
 The game ran four minutes shy of the three-hour mark.
 Then the team flew to Cleveland, arriving around 2 a.m.

-“You don’t make the schedule and you can’t really worry about it,” Unseld said pregame.
+“You don’t make the schedule, and you can’t really worry about it,” Unseld said before the game.

 Word is out

 Kuzma is not sneaking up on anyone these days.
-The forward is at the top of scouting reports as he entered Saturday averaging 22.5 points, 9.3 rebounds and 5.0 assists over the previous five games.
-Kuzma has been the No. 1 scoring option since Bradley Beal had wrist surgery and the league knows it.
+The forward is at the top of scouting reports, and he entered Saturday averaging 22.5 points, 9.3 rebounds and 5.0 assists over the previous five games.
+Kuzma has been the No. 1 scoring option since Bradley Beal had wrist surgery, and the rest of the league knows it.

-“It’s difficult because he’s all over the floor,” Cavs Coach J.B.
-Bickerstaff said pregame.
-“He’s not a guy who you can say, he’s going to be in this spot and they’re going to run this one action.
+“It’s difficult because he’s all over the floor,” Cavaliers Coach J.B.
+Bickerstaff said before the game.
+“He’s not a guy who you can say he’s going to be in this spot and they’re going to run this one action.
 He’s a guy who will defensive rebound and bring the ball up.
 He’ll play pick-and-roll.
 He’ll come off screens.
 He’s active off the ball.
 He’s a three-point shooter.

 “So there's so many things that he does that you have to be aware of, and that's what makes him a hard guard.”

-The San Antonio Spurs and point guard Tomas Satoransky have agreed to a buyout, according to ESPN.
+The San Antonio Spurs and point guard Tomas Satoransky agreed to a buyout, according to ESPN.
 The report indicated that such a move would set the stage for Satoransky, a former second-round pick of the Wizards in 2012, to return to Washington, signing a deal for the rest of the season.